tomeucapo/tektronix-4052-progs/README.md

 # tektronix-4052-progs
 Recently I restored an old Tektronix 4052A Computer.
 Thanks to VCF Forums, specially to [Monty McGraw](https://github.com/mmcgraw74) and his repository of lot of documentation and programs to use with Tek 405x!
-This little repo that contains Columbia Space Shuttle CAD code converted from
+This little repo that contains Columbia Space Shuttle CAD code converted HP85 BASIC program from [Calculator Nostalgia](https://calc.fjk.ch/bibliothek/programme/hp-85-space-shuttle/) to Tektronix 405x BASIC with Plotter HP support included.

 # Upload procedure programs to Tektronix 4052A: